lasersell/lasersell-sdk/README.md

 ### What's the difference between the API client and the stream?

 The API client (`ExitApiClient`) is for one-shot operations: build a single buy or sell transaction on demand.
 The stream (`StreamClient` + `StreamSession`) is for continuous monitoring: it watches your positions in real time and sends exit signals with pre-built transactions the moment your take-profit, stop-loss, or timeout conditions are met.

+### What is the Exit Intelligence stream?

+The Exit Intelligence stream is not a regular WebSocket feed.
+It monitors your positions server-side against your take-profit and stop-loss thresholds and delivers ready-to-sign exit transactions the moment conditions are met.
+No polling, no client-side price math, no separate transaction building step.
+It is also superior to limit orders: limit orders sit passively and often get skipped entirely during rapid dumps because the price gaps right past them.
+The Exit Intelligence stream fires an immediate market swap the instant your trigger hits, using real-time on-chain data rather than stale API snapshots.
+Learn more in the [full comparison](https://docs.lasersell.io/core-concepts/comparison-laser-sell-vs-standard-market-orders).

 ### How does the LaserSell CLI relate to the SDK?